OWASP/www-chapter-srm-easwari-engineering-college/index.md

 <div style='color:red;'>

-This is an example of a Project or Chapter Page.
+This is an example of a Project or Chapter.
 Please change these items to indicate the actual information you wish to present.
 In addition to this information, the 'front-matter' above this text should be modified to reflect your actual information.
 An explanation of each of the front-matter items is below:

 <ul>
 <li>layout: This is the layout used by project and chapter pages.
 You should leave this value as col-sidebar</li>